 During this excursion, you will be hosted at the gender studies program at the University of Prishtina.
 Presentations by local organizations may focus on Albanian perspectives in the war in Kosovo, the role of memory and myths in the process of state building, and the role of the international community and organizations such as the UN and OSCE.
 You may visit the ancient monastery in Visoki Dečani / Deçan and taste the local rakija produced by the monks.
 Finally, you may explore the position of independent media in Kosovo and visit organizations such as Kosovo 2.0 and/or Balkan Insight.

 The interdisciplinary coursework focuses on post-conflict and post-socialist transformation in the Balkans since the 1990s.
 Students examine changes in areas such as politics, civil society, identity, and social memory studies through participation in a variety of research and cultural activities, classroom discussions, and interactions with academics, activists, and host families.
 Students also take a language course in Serbian/Bosnian/Croatian.
-During the final month of the semester, students leverage their field study experience and research skills to complete an Independent Study Project, Independent Study Project in Journalism, or internship.
+During the final month of the semester, students leverage their field study experience and research skills to complete an Independent Study Project or internship.